CesarCaramazana/DQN_COMPANION_kitchen/README.md

 ```
 ./gym-basic/gym_basic/envs/main.py
 ```
+Creation and definition of the kitchen environment.
+This is where the take_action, transition and get_reward functions are implemented.

 Auxiliary functions of the environment .
 ------------------------------------------------
 ```
 ./aux.py
 ```
 Functions to get state variables and reward signals from user input.
-Implementation of interface functions for the input systems.
+Implementation of interface functions for the input systems which retrieve observations from the environment.

 Video annotations from the breakfast dataset, as pickle files.
 ------------------------------------------------